 One of the Best Performance/Price High efficient Loudspeaker from Audio Note is AN-E SPe HE model.

 The crossover is simple, essentially first order 6db.
 In the time domain both drive-units are connected with the same positive acoustic polarity

-I will Demo AN-E SPe HE in my Showroom as soon as Possible.
+Amir Audio will Demo AN-E SPe HE in the Showroom as soon as Possible.

 Eduardo de Lima started out in audio as a teenager, initially assembling his first speakers and then with solid state amplifiers and push-pull valves.
 Many years of experience in this field eventually led him to set up his first “single ended” using 300B valves, devices that had been designed around 1930 (early in the movie theater) and had recently been rediscovered by the Audio output.
 The sweeping musicality and naturalness of this strange amplifier surpassed any expectation.
 With his “orthodox” training as a designer in Electronic Engineering gratuaded from UFRJ (Federal University of Rio de Janeiro) and a Master’s degree in Electrical Engineering from Syracuse University in the United States (M.S.E.E.), Eduardo de Lima had a hard time accepting what he heard.
 The treble was limited and the bass slow and poorly controlled (characteristics known from the anachronistic 300B) but none of that mattered to him: voices and some instruments sounded real and captivating, the average range of frequencies was simply magic.
 Thus, Eduardo de Lima spent the following years completely dedicated to discovering the secret of this magic and how to get it without any loss at the end of the track.